 This kind of theme can work wonderfully no matter where your chosen venue is or what time of year you choose.
 Obviously, if your wedding venue is outdoors and it’s during the actual fall season, it will hold a bit more authenticity, but there’s no rule that says you can’t throw an autumn themed wedding right in the middle of summer, if you really want to.

 You can create an equally beautiful autumn theme indoors at your chosen venue, during any time of the year you want.
-The key when you’re planning your autumn wedding theme is choosing a color palette that feels like the fall season.
+Whether you've chosen a wedding venue in New Haven, CT or Los Angeles, CA, the key when you’re planning your autumn wedding theme is choosing a color palette that feels like the fall season.
 That means going with colors such as brown, tan, and rust, or shades of warm orange and yellow.
 These are classic fall colors that always hint at the autumn season.

 You can still pull other colors into your palette, such as greens, purples, reds, or pinks, but just make sure that they are darker hues with warm undertones.
 If you prefer to go with lighter colors, shades of peach and cream can work well and still complement an autumn theme.